Understanding Drug Test Results and Workers’ Compensation

 Harman Law has a team of experienced North Carolina workers’ compensation lawyers who understand the complexities of workers’ compensation laws in North Carolina.
 We are here to ensure that your rights are protected and help you secure fair compensation for injuries sustained while on the job.

-If you live in Huntersville, North Carolina, call Harman Law today at 704-766-8729 if you need an experienced workers’ compensation lawyer to schedule your free confidential consultation where we can review the details of your case and advise you on the most suitable course of action.
+If you live in Huntersville, North Carolina, Contact Harman Law today or call us at (704) 286-0947 if you need an experienced workers’ compensation lawyer to schedule your free confidential consultation where we can review the details of your case and advise you on the most suitable course of action.